pybind/pybind11/docs/advanced/exceptions.rst

 Local vs Global Exception Translators
 =====================================

-Similar to how the ``py::module_local`` flag allows uesrs to limit a bound class to a single compiled module to prevent name collisions.
 When a global exception translator is registered, it will be applied across all modules in the reverse order of registration.
 This can create behavior where the order of module import influences how exceptions are translated.

 If module1 has the following translator: